Alcedema/Norwich-UK-WhitespaceWS-Scraper/README.md

 # The need..

-Norwich City Council moved to WhitespaceWS to fulfil their waste services and took down the old map logic
+Norwich City Council moved to WhitespaceWS to fulfil their waste services and took down the old mynorwich links.

 # Setup